basileus-v/twin-col-tree-nav-directive/README.md

 `getChildren(parentTreeNode)`

 Used by the directive to get the children of the specified tree node.
+If _parentTreeNode_ is _undefined_, it shall be interpreted as "give me all root nodes".

 `hasChildren(treeNode)`